SebastianSiedler/CAP5410-roi-enhancer-odoc/documentation/ieee_main.typ

 == Data Augmentation
 To improve the generalization and robustness of our model, we applied a series of data augmentations during training.
 These included flipping images randomly horizontally and vertically with a probability of 0.5, rotation within $plus.minus$20 degrees, as well as brightness and contrast adjustments within $plus.minus$0.2.
 All images were additionally normalized using ImageNet statistics.

-The augmentations were implemented using the Albumentations library @src_2018arXiv180906839B in the file transforms.py.
+The augmentations were implemented using the Albumentations library @src_2018arXiv180906839B.
 For the validation and test sets, only normalization was applied, with no additional augmentations, to ensure consistent evaluation.
-// TODO What is transform.py and should we mention it?

 == Network Architectures